alettsy/mymemory_translate/README.md

   a HTML/JavaScript application and the result is always that the TMX file is missing.
 I have left the code in in-case anyone notices a mistake I I have made.

+## Disclaimer

+I am not affiliated with MyMemory or Translated; I just made this as I saw there was no API to interact with these services in Flutter/Dart.